dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 ## Add credentials

 1. In the `.dlt` folder, there's a file called `secrets.toml`.
 It's where you store sensitive information securely, like access tokens.
 Keep this file safe.
-Here's its format:
+Here's its format for service account authentication:

    ```toml
    [sources.google_analytics.credentials]